vanheeringen-lab/genomepy/README.md

 With the Pip installation, you will have to install additional dependencies, and make them available in your PATH.

-To read/write bgzipped genomes you will have to install `tabix`.
+To read/write bgzipped genomes you will have to install `pysam`.

 If you want to use gene annotation features, you will have to install the following utilities: